 I have worked with several chiropractors in the professional area and he’s (Dr. Alex Jimenez) very good as a doctor, he’s awesome.
 He educates you and he really cares about his patients, along with the staff.
 Dr. Alex Jimenez makes you feel very welcomed.Araceli Norte

-Balance is something which many people take for granted throughout the majority of their life.
-In the early stages, as infants become toddlers, they learn to keep their balance, we cheer and then celebrate.
+Balance is something that many people take for granted throughout the majority of their life.
+In the early stages, as infants become toddlers, they learn to keep their balance; we cheer and then celebrate.
 They also learn how to develop their balance when riding a bike.
-As we age, however, our balance becomes a little bit less reliable, where we often need to work to remain on our own two feet.
-When our equilibrium starts to falter, we realize just how much we heavily depend on our ability to stay balanced.
+However, as we age, our balance becomes a little less reliable, and we often need to work to remain on our own two feet.
+When our equilibrium starts to falter, we realize how heavily we depend on our ability to stay balanced.

 Reduction of equilibrium will happen to even the most powerful of individuals.
-For some, this means having to use a walking stick to help them move around or spending time in a wheelchair.
-As is correct with balance and gait disorders caused by neurological health issues, equilibrium issues can become worse over time.
+For some, this means using a walking stick to help them move around or spending time in a wheelchair.
+As is correct with balance and gait disorders caused by neurological health issues, equilibrium issues can worsen over time.
 Problems like vertigo can block you from ever feeling genuinely secure.
 It is essential to concentrate on regaining your balance by focusing on improving your gait while this occurs.

-Slip and fall injuries or accidents are a constant worry for seniors as well as for those who have physical difficulties or balance and gait disorders.
+Slip and fall injuries or accidents are a constant worry for seniors and those with physical difficulties or balance and gait disorders.
 Most of the time, those concerns aren’t unfounded.
 As a matter of fact, falls have been accounted as a significant cause of severe injury-related health issues in the United States.
 In this article, we will discuss equilibrium and the type of treatment options available which can help improve balance.

 The speed and style in which you walk are referred to as your gait.
-It is fundamental to seek proper treatment if you have to work on your walking.
-It’s also very common among athletes, although this is a process which many individuals often only have to do after suffering an injury in their lower extremities.
+It is fundamental to seek proper treatment if you must work on your walking.
+It’s also very common among athletes, although this is a process that many individuals often only have to do after suffering an injury in their lower extremities.
 Runners use treatment as a means to improve leg and foot motion as well as to increase stability and pace.

 Maintaining balance in your body is essential but when you have balance and gait disorders, this can often be difficult to achieve.
 Chiropractic care can help keep balance in your life.
 Spinal adjustments and manual manipulations can help improve overall health and wellness.
 For balance, chiropractic care can help provide strength, flexibility and mobility, making sure the body is functioning properly.Dr.
 Alex Jimenez D.C., C.C.S.T.

 Chiropractic care, along with physical therapy, is considered to be one of the most effective treatments for balance and gait disorders.
 Working with an experienced chiropractor can enable you to regain your stamina by adopting new approaches regarding posture and movement.
-Exercises can help you feel more confident and more aware on your feet, and strength to the muscles will lessen fatigue as well as decreasing your chance of injury.
+Exercise can help you feel more confident and more aware of your feet, and strength in the muscles will lessen fatigue as well as decrease your chance of injury.

-The very first thing to expect when meeting a chiropractor for the treatment of balance and gait disorders is a complete evaluation.
+The first thing to expect when meeting a chiropractor to treat balance and gait disorders is a complete evaluation.
 You’ll be asked to walk, and the healthcare professional will take notes concerning your step style, foot placement, and pace.
-Possible health issues associated with your own strength will be identified and a treatment plan will be designed to ascertain which exercises will be ideal for your specific requirements.
+Possible health issues associated with your strength will be identified, and a treatment plan will be designed to ascertain which exercises will be ideal for your specific requirements.
 Checking balance is also a part of this assessment.

 Hip and ankle problems frequently lead to balance and gait disorders, as does poor posture.
 Strength and flexibility exercises can help.
-These usually involve leg lifts while seated in a chair, or “knee marching.”
-Chiropractors and physical therapists may even have you practice walking heel-to-toe, standing on one leg, or they may monitor the movement of your thumb with your eyes as you move it in various positions.
+These usually involve leg lifts while seated in a chair or “knee marching.”
+Chiropractors and physical therapists may even have you practice walking heel-to-toe or standing on one leg, or they may monitor the movement of your thumb with your eyes as you move it in various positions.

 It’s essential to seek immediate medical attention to find a proper diagnosis and continue with treatment for balance and gait disorders.
-A qualified and experienced chiropractor and can restore your confidence as well as to promote appropriate recovery.
+A qualified and experienced chiropractor can restore your confidence as well as promote appropriate recovery.
 Contact a healthcare professional to regain your freedom.
 The scope of our information is limited to chiropractic as well as to spinal injuries and conditions.
-To discuss the subject matter, please feel free to ask Dr. Jimenez or contact us at 915-850-0900 .

-The information herein on "Treatment for Balance and Gait Disorders" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Treatment for Balance and Gait Disorders" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.